Graham Glasgow: Detroit Lions (first stint)

 In 2017, Glasgow was named the starting left guard, starting in all 16 games.

 In 2018, Glasgow was named the starting center following the departure of Travis Swanson in free agency, and started all 16 games.

+In 2019, Glasgow started in all 15 games he appeared in.

 Denver Broncos

 On March 23, 2020, Glasgow signed a four-year, $44 million contract with the Denver Broncos.
 He was placed on the reserve/COVID-19 list by the team on October 30, 2020, and activated on November 11.
+He started in all 13 games he appeared in the 2020 season.

 In Week 9 of the 2021 season, Glasgow suffered an ankle injury and was placed on season-ending injured reserve on November 9, 2021.
+He appeared in and started seven games in the 2021 season.

+In the 2022 season, Glasgow appeared in all 17 games and started 13.

 On March 13, 2023, Glasgow was released by the Broncos.

+Detroit Lions (second stint)

+On March 20, 2023, Glasgow re-signed with the Lions.
+He started 15 games in 2023 primarily at right guard with a few games at left guard and center.

+On March 11, 2024, Glasgow signed a three-year, $20 million contract extension with the Lions.

+Glasgow played the 2024 season at left guard, then switched to center for 2025 upon the retirement of Frank Ragnow.

 Personal life

 Graham Glasgow is married to Allison Davis.
-Glasgow is the older brother of defensive tackle Ryan Glasgow, with whom he was teammates with at Michigan and formerly played for the New Orleans Saints.
+Glasgow is the older brother of defensive tackle Ryan Glasgow, with whom he was teammates at Michigan and formerly played for the New Orleans Saints.
 Glasgow's second younger brother, Jordan Glasgow, is a linebacker who formerly played for the Indianapolis Colts.

 Glasgow was arrested on March 15, 2014, for driving under the influence.
 On July 14, 2014, he was sentenced to one year of probation, after entering a guilty plea to operating while visibly impaired.
 He also received six days of community service and $885 in fines and court costs.
 On March 15, 2015, Graham violated his probation, and had six months added to his year-long probation, after registering a .086 on a breathalyzer test.

 In April 2022, Glasgow became part-owner of Limitless, an Esports organization with teams in Rocket League, Valorant and Counter-Strike: Global Offensive.